Centre for Development Economics, Delhi School of Economics

 In all these areas we invite research papers focusing on economic effects but also including, where relevant, welfare and ethical perspectives.

-- Deadline for submitting full papers: 31st October 2017.
+- Deadline for submitting full papers: 31st October 2017 (extended to 15th November 2017).
 All papers must be submitted online (Click here).
 In case any problem of submitting the paper, please submit directly at firstname.lastname@example.org

 - The notification date of acceptance: 10th December 2017